braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 #### How will rejected requests be retried? {#faq-retry-logic}

-When a request is rejected because of an authentication error, the SDKs will invoke your callback used to refresh the user's JWT signature.
+When a request is rejected because of an authentication error, the SDK will invoke your callback used to refresh the user's JWT signature.

 Requests will retry periodically using an exponential backoff approach.
 After 50 consecutive failed attempts, retries will be paused until the next session start.
 Each SDK also has a method to manually request a data flush.